layuplist/layup-list/README.md

 * *Descriptions*: crawled from ORC
 * *Medians*: crawled from College
 * *Rankings*: lists for best and layup classes, ranked by votes
-* *Search*: Flexible search for both courses and reviews
+* *Search*: flexible search for both courses and reviews
+* *Recommendations*: based off course description similarity

 Contributing